microsoft/surface-duo-sdk-xamarin-samples/README.md

 3. Choose one of the projects listed as the startup project (eg. Companion Pane, DragAndDrop, DualView, ExtendCanvas, IntentToSecondScreen, MasterDetail, TwoPage)
 4. Start the Surface Duo emulator - once it has started it will appear in the Visual Studio device list
 5. Run the project
+6. Change the startup project to try each sample

 ### API keys